ITECOMMPAY/paymentpage-sdk-ios/README.md

     *   hideSavedWallets—hiding or displaying saved payment instruments in the payment form.
 Possible values:
         *   `true`—saved payment instruments are hidden, they are not displayed in the payment form
         *   `false`—saved payment instruments are displayed in the payment form
+    *   hideScanningCards - hiding or displaying button to start card scanning flow
     *   ECommPayHostsScreenDisplayMode—object to manage display of the final page of the payment form and hide the final page if necessary.
 The following parameters can be passed in the object:

         *   `hide_success_final_page`—the final page with the message about the performed payment is not displayed in the payment form.